MicrosoftDocs/Viva/WorkplaceAnalytics/Use/pm-home.md

 ms.prod: wpa
 ---

-# Workplace Analytics Home page for People Managers
+# Workplace Analytics Home pages for people managers

-As a people manager, you can use the **Home** page to see research-based behavioral insights into how your organization gets work done.
+As a people manager, you can use the **Home** pages to see research-based behavioral insights into how your organization gets work done.

 ![People Manager Home page](../images/wpa/use/pm-home.png)